Cobord/TypeSafe_Tensors/README.md

 That's it!

-To run examples in the REPL run `pack repl Examples/Tensors.idr` and to use this package in your code include `import Data.Tensor` at the top of your source file.
+To run examples in the REPL run `pack repl Examples/Tensors.idr`.
+To use this package in your code follow the instructions in [pack documentation](https://github.com/stefan-hoeck/idris2-pack/tree/main/example1) to use this library, and then include `import Data.Tensor` at the top of your source file.

-# Technical details
+# Goal and technical details

+The hypothesis of this framework is that **performance can be achieved not at the expense of compositionality, but because of it**.
+The goal of this framework is to prove this hypothesis by implementing a functional example of performant tensor processing framework.

+This means that special care is taken
+1) to develop typed tensor interface and abstractions that enable abundant static analysis, and
+2) to defer the sacrifice of those typed abstractions for performance optimisations until the point when it becomes clear that such a sacrifice is necessary.

+This static analysis is aimed to inform performance optimisations down the line, especially when in context of non-cubical tensors.
+These are at the moment only scarcely explored, without any known CUDA packages or optimisation algorithms existing.

-The core components of this libary are containers, applicative functors and dependent lenses
+The technical components of this library hinge of three interdependent components:
-* Containers allow us to talk about shapely types, and allow us to define a generalised indexing operation for vectors, trees, and other non-cubical shapes
+* **Containers**: they allow us to check that indexing a generalised Tensor is well-typed at compile-time.
+Doing this with cubical containers is easy since they expose the size information at the type level (i.e. `Tensor [2,3,4] Double`), but once we move on to the world of applicative functors this is no longer the case.
+Checking that an index into a `Tensor [BTreeNode] Double` is well-typed is only possible if the underlying functor additionally comes equipped with the data of a "shape", i.e. if the functor is a polynomial one, i.e. if the functor is the extension of a container.
-* Applicative functors allow us to perform generalised linear algebra
+* **Applicative functors**: they allow us to perform generalised linear algebra operations as described in the [Applicative Programming with Naperian Functors](https://www.cs.ox.ac.uk/people/jeremy.gibbons/publications/aplicative.pdf) paper.
-* Dependent lenses allow us to talk about morphisms of containers, and define tensor reshaping operations
+* **Dependent lenses**: they allow us to define morphisms of containers, and therefore generalised tensor reshaping operations that do not operate on the content of the data, only the shape.
+These include views, reshapes, and traversals, and many other culprits that appear in libraries like numpy.

 # Planned features
 * Type-safe einsum